corsairmarks/leader_traits_merge_add/mod/README.md

 ## Compatibility

-Overwrites two core Stellaris files, and thus is not compatible with other mods that make changes to the same files:
+Overwrites four core Stellaris files, and thus is not compatible with other mods that make changes to the same files:

 * `common/traits/04_species_traits.txt`
 * `common/traits/06_distant_stars_traits.txt`
+* `common/traits/09_tox_traits.txt`
+* `common/traits/10_species_traits_cyborg.txt`

 This is due to how the game handles overwrites for traits.
 Mods that add new traits or edit other trait files will work just fine.